zhaochenyang20/ModelServer/README.md

 ## Trouble Shooting

 1. If you encounter the error `eno1` not found, you can directly remove `get_eno1_inet_address` in `serve_llm_pipeline.py` and set the IP address manually.
-(IP address is used to differentiate clusters if you want to run engines on multiple clusters with different IPs.)
+IP address is used to differentiate clusters if you want to run engines on multiple clusters with different IPs.
+If you only have one cluster/node, you can manually set its IP address.

 2. If you encounter the error: